vaibhavvTripathi/react-audio-kit/README.md

 #### API

-You can customize and use the AudioPlayer using following props :
+You can customize and use the Playlist Manager using following props :

 | Prop                 | Type                                                                                            | Description                                                                                               | Default  |
 | -------------------- | ----------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- | -------- |